Skip to main content

 If an education health and care plan is issued, one of the final stages of this process is to decide and name a provider for your child’s education.
 Often this will be the school or setting they already attend, making reasonable steps to make sure that your child is included and that his or her special educational needs are met.

-Sometimes it might be agreed that your child has more complex or extreme needs and that it would be a better option for them to attend a special school or other alternative provision.
+Sometimes it might be agreed that your child has more complex needs and that it would be a better option for them to attend a special school or other alternative provision.
 If this is the case, it is important that you feel able to make an informed request about which school or setting you would like your child to attend.

 You should also have the opportunity to discuss funding arrangements for your child’s special educational provision and to consider whether or not you want to request a personal budget or direct payment.
 There may also need to be discussions about your child’s transport needs.